lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     terminal every 10 timesteps.
 The second line asks LAMMPS to perform an energy minimization of the system.

-..  container:: justify
+.. admonition:: About energy minimization

-    **About energy minimization**
+    :class: info

-    An energy minimization procedure consists in adjusting the coordinates of the atoms until one of the stopping criteria is reached.
+    An energy minimization procedure consists in adjusting the coordinates of the atoms that are too close from one another until one of the stopping criteria is reached.
 Here there are four stopping
     criteria:

     #.
 The change in energy between two iterations is less than 1.0e-4,
     #.
 The maximum force between two atoms in the system is lower than 1.0e-6,
     #.
 The maximum number of iterations is 1000,
     #.
-The maximum number of times the force and the
+The maximum number of times the force and the energy have been evaluated is 10000.

-        energy have been evaluated is 10000.
+..  container:: justify

     Now running the simulation, we can see how the thermodynamics variables evolve with time: